-Employees often feel uncertain about their jobs when considering taking a medical leave because they fear that it will put their job at risk.
+Employees often feel uncertain about their jobs when considering taking medical leave because they fear that it will put their job at risk.
 However, California law allows employees to take time off for certain family and medical reasons.
 Under the California Family Rights Act (CFRA), you cannot be terminated for taking qualified leave.
-CFRA allows eligible employees to take… Continue Reading..
+CFRA allows eligible employees to take up… Continue Reading..

 Under both the Americans with Disabilities Act (“ADA”) and the California Fair Employment and Housing Act (“FEHA”), employers are legally obligated to provide a reasonable accommodation to qualified individuals with disabilities.
 Before there can be any determination as to what a “reasonable accommodation” entails, there is something referred to as the “interactive process,” which must be engaged in for employers… Continue Reading..

 ARE YOU BEING TREATED DIFFERENTLY OR UNFAVORABLY IN THE WORKPLACE BECAUSE OF YOUR DISABILITY OR NEED FOR AN ACCOMMODATION?
 The Americans with Disabilities Act (ADA) is a powerful federal law that protects the rights of persons with disabilities.
 When it comes to your employment, California offers even more protections under the Fair Housing and Employment Act (FEHA).
 California is… Continue Reading..